tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 ST_Contains checks whether a given geometry "A" contains another geometry "B".
 Note that during this exercise we loaded a custom geometry, described in the following section.

-- Throughout the study, how many times did the elephant enter Dassioko Village?
+We could ask, throughout the study, how many times did the elephant enter Dassioko Village?

 ```
 SELECT